bblinder/Splunk/SystemScanner/README.md

 ==================================================
 ```

 If running the script(s) isn't an option (for security reasons, etc), the same information can be obtained by referencing the below commands.

+### Logging

+The script now generates logs in a `logs` directory, with detailed information about operations and any errors encountered during execution.
+The log file (`system_scanner.log`) can be found in the `logs` directory.

 ## Common Commands: Bash vs PowerShell